Skip to content

 Inspired by SCP-059, artists might:

-- Combine 2D and 3D elements in their work
+• Blend 2D and 3D elements in unexpected ways

 These ideas align well with wabi-sabi principles.
 They embrace change, imperfection, and the unexpected.
-By imagining their drawings as reality-altering, artists can push the boundaries of textural art.
+By imagining their work as reality-altering, artists can push boundaries in textural drawing.

 Innovative Art Techniques: Exploring Wabi-Sabi within SCP-059